 If you look at the video and pictures, this is obvious.
 Moe’s reduced rotation cost him speed as he aged.
 Some of this is due to weight gain as well.
 While his mechanics didn’t change, his body did.

 Rotation is the main ingredient for speed.
 It’s not necessarily how much rotation but rather HOW your rotate.
 Both the upper body and lower body rotate during the swing.
 They sometimes rotate together and then they separate where they move in opposite directions as well.
 How well you rotate and separate as you stay in posture are the keys to producing speed.

 Speaking of posture – Moe stayed down longer through impact in his youth.

 I once asked Moe for his key to great ball-striking.
 He said “I stay with it so long”.
 What he meant is that he remained in posture through impact and into release.
-Moe’s Single Plane technique allowed him to keep his spine in the proper tilt though the ball – a key to getting through impact.
+Moe’s Single Plane technique allowed him to keep his spine in the proper tilt through the ball – a key to getting through impact.

 As Moe aged, he would be a bit more stood up through impact.
 It was hardly noticeable, but again, this is part of aging and losing range of motion – notably in his hip flexibility and lower back.